gvwilson/thirdbit/src/fiction/cherne/index.md

 proscribed goods around Cape Grind.

 All seven kingdoms are monarchies.
-In Leyselle, Seyferte, Bruyere, and Ensworth, kings and queens are nominally absolute, though in practice, all are responsible to a "staff" made up of senior nobles, representatives of merchant houses, and mayors of major cities.
+In Leyselle, Seyferte, Bruyere, and Loghan, kings and queens are nominally absolute, though in practice, all are responsible to a "staff" made up of senior nobles, representatives of merchant houses, and mayors of major cities.
 Colway's Sad Dukes, and Derway's Princes, are much more "firsts among equals".
 Royalty elsewhere may look down on them for raising their own pigs, or commanding their own fishing fleet, but they are famously indifferent, and their people famously loyal.

-Aixeme is the most democratic of the Regimental Kingdoms: its queens speak first and last at any gathering, but have little power beyond that.
+Aixeme is the most democratic of the Ninety Kingdoms: its queens speak first and last at any gathering, but have little power beyond that.
 Anyone with eight years of military service can vote to choose one of the two seigns who will represent their regiment in the Parledoux in Aix.
 Seignurial candidates must be